Sport and leisure facilities

 Safeguarding responsibilities in England

-Working Together to Safeguard Children (HM Government, 2018; PDF) identifies an organisation’s statutory safeguarding responsibilities (for England).
+Working Together to Safeguard Children (HM Government, 2023) identifies an organisation’s statutory safeguarding responsibilities (for England).

 In England, local authorities that provide services for children (including sport, culture and leisure services) have responsibilities to ensure their functions are discharged having regard to the need to safeguard and promote the welfare of children.